PACE-challenge/pacechallenge.org/2023/results.md

 # Awards for Student Submissions

-We recognizing outstanding achievements from student submission, by awarding the top two student submissions of each track.
+We recognizing outstanding achievements from student submission, by awarding the top three student submissions of each track.
 By honoring their achievements, we aim to inspire and motivate young researchers to participate in PACE.